 LGBTQ+ Solo Travelers

-Even in 2021, not all destinations are safe for LGBTQ+ travelers.
+Not all destinations are safe for LGBTQ+ travelers.
 Continue reading to learn more about those that are, according to our respondents.

 LGBTQ+ solo travelers were more likely to take self-defense classes before traveling, perhaps because they felt more at risk of being robbed or followed than their heterosexual and cisgendered counterparts.
 They believed the safest U.S. cities for solo travel were New York City, Denver, San Francisco, Los Angeles, and Phoenix.
 Internationally, they perceived Canada, England, and Singapore to be the safest countries to visit.